PatCapon39/nextflow-seqera/user-guide/compute-env.md

                     <ol>
                         <li>Keep the Agent interface open.</li>
                         <li>Log in to infrastructure (the HPC).</li>
-                        <li>In theory, you can run the agent from anywhere on the HPC.
+                        <li>In theory, you can run the Agent from anywhere on the HPC.
 See our [best practices](/user-guide/hpc-recommendations) for some recommendations.</li>
-                        <li>Copy the usage script from the Agent interface to any text editor and edit the Access token to provide your own token created above and provide the path to the work directory for the agent.</li>
+                        <li>Copy the usage script from the Agent interface to any text editor and edit the access token to provide your own token created above and provide the path to the work directory for the Agent.</li>
-                        <li>The work directory for the Agent (provided as a parameter in the command) must exist before running the agent.</li>
+                        <li>The work directory for the Agent (provided as a parameter in the command) must exist before running the Agent.</li>
                         <li>Run the edited script relevant to your infrastructure (PBS or SLURM) bash.</li>
                         <li>This script will download the Tower Agent script to the current work directory on the HPC and make it executable.</li>
                         <li>Then, it runs the Agent by providing the connection id and access token.</li>